lacker/seticore/README.md

 ## Testing on your machine

-You can run the regression tests with:
+You can run the unit tests with:

 ```
-./run_tests.sh
+./unit_tests.sh
 ```

 This will automatically download a few gigabytes of test data from Berkeley and ensure